 Essentially what I had was a personal technological mess spread around my home.
 I called over a friend and we had a serious and unbiased look at the mess as I was packing, and I decided that the move was the perfect time for me to take that leap into a major upgrade of our entertainment systems in our Florida home.

 So, being the tight, penny-pincher that I am, I cried for a few days, and then decided that a lot of this old stuff had to go, and I needed to purchase some new and better "stuff".

-With great pain and anguish, I first designed what I considered my "perfect system".
+With great pain and anguish, I first designed what I considered my "perfect system" on paper.
 Then, I started getting rid of the older equipment, by giving it to family members and charities such as Goodwill.

-At this time, I am in the process of selecting and installing the pieces of my new and better home system.
+And I started my process of selecting and purchasing the pieces of my new and better home system.

 Wireless TV's are now available from almost all of the major manufacturers.
 Some have the wireless transceiver components built in, while others, have a USB port that you can plug a wireless module into.

 Once your TV is accessible via your home/RV wireless system, a wide variety of additional entertainment options become available to you on your TV.

 Many even provide you the capability to access such popular packages as; Facebook (a social network), Pandora (a popular web-access radio service), YouTube (a video service), and many more such web packages built into what was beginning to be called "Smart TVs".